gwencitaaa/portfolio/README.md

 *User testing*

-I got my brother and his girlfriend to have a look around the site on their phones.
-He found it quite awkward to scroll (he has way bigger fingers than I do) and thought the icons at the bottom weren't helpful in this case because it was too close to the scrolling.
+I got two users to have a look around the site on their phones.
+One found it quite awkward to scroll as he had larger fingers than I do and thought the icons at the bottom weren't helpful in this case because they were too close to the scrolling.
+As a result, I removed the bottom navigation.

 *Code changes after user testing*